France says U.N. talks begin on Qaeda-linked Syria rebels

 He said talks were still at a very early stage.

 Potential sanctions could include assets being frozen and travel bans.
-The U.S. State Department in December designated the group a foreign terrorist organization.
+The U.S. State Department in December designated the group a foreign terrorist organisation.

 At least 70,000 people have been killed since protests led by Syria's Sunni Muslim majority broke out two years ago against Assad, who belongs to the minority Alawite sect, an offshoot of Shi'ite Islam.